doubleopen-project/doubleopen-publications/publication.md

 ---

-## SPDX Implementation
+## SPDX Implementation (SECTION UNDER WORK)

+One of the Double Open project's concerns for prospective concepts is the way data management is conducted.
+The question is, in what form should data be stored and distributed?
+In this section we reasearch the possibility of SPDX being the common data format.
+This format has not been challenged and has been widely accepted as the common format by the ecosystem.

+Establishing a common data format for the whole ecosystem allows resources to be allocated on license compliance.
+Therefore the data format should accurately communicate licensing information and it should make such information available in a consistent, understandable and re-usable way.
+When information is uniform with information disseminated by other actors in the field, this will reduce redundant work in determining software license information.

+Standard formats allow for tooling to be created for OSS compliance.
+The more accurate and less prone to interpretation the data format is the more meticulous, efficient and complex tools can be made around such formats.
+When researching for possible automation of OSS compliance, the requirements for tools advance in all respects especially when the precision of results presented by tools is under scrutiny.
+The only way to deduce the amount of false positives given by scanning tools e.g. Fossology, is to have a machine and human readable standard data format that has substantal adoption and acknowledgement of the ecosystem.

-Through our research at Double Open, we have seen, that the international community of open source and specifically open source compliance do seem to lean on a standard language when identifying licenses.
-This standard that **most** are using at the moment is the Software Package Data Exchange or SPDX.
-This is an open standard for communicating software bill of material information (including components, licenses, copyrights and security references).
-It is crucial for the Double Open project to have some data exchange standards to achieve the goals we have set.
-For this reason we have researched, how some of the [Open Compliance Initiatives](#open-compliance-initiatives) and [FOSS tools](#foss-tools-for-open-source-compliance) implement these SPDX standards.
+**What is SPDX?** SPDX or the Software Package Data Exchange, is an open standard for communicating software bill of material information (including components, licenses, copyrights and security references).
+It is an initiative hosted by Linux Foundation whose goal is to develop an open standrard format and supporting tools for communicating licenses and copyrights associated with software packages.

+SPDX has developed several pieces of collateral to help solve compliance issues.
+They have issued the [SPDX License List](https://spdx.org/licenses/), [SPDX Specification](https://spdx.org/spdx-specification-21-web-version) and [Source Identifiers](https://spdx.org/ids) for code.

 Most of the tools either already have existing, or have started on building, Rest API:s for their tools.
 The Rest API implementation does make the tool more versitile and easier to integrate to CI/CD environments.

 ### Fossology process